AyeThandar655/mini_transformer_benchmark/README.md

 ## Academic integrity

-All model code is written by hand in `model.py`.
+All model code is written in `model.py`.
 No prebuilt Transformer modules are used.
-The training loop, benchmark harness, and report are original work for this assignment.